On the intersection of local Arthur packets for classical groups and applications: Introduction

-\textbf{Application 1.} It is known that tempered representations may occur in non-tempered local Arthur packets.
-It is a very interesting question to determine whether a given non-tempered local Arthur packet contains any tempered representation.
-Let $\psi$ be any local Arthur parameter.
-Then M{\oe}glin's work (Theorem \ref{thm GGP20}) implies the following
+It is known that tempered representations may occur in non-tempered local Arthur packets.
+It is a very interesting question to determine whether a given non-tempered local Arthur packet contains a tempered representation.
+Notice that a local Arthur packet $\Pi_{\psi}$ contains a tempered representation only when $\psi \in \Psi(G_n)$.